MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/service-request-support.md

    1. Create a **View** for any table.
    1. Remove all filters for the view.
-   1. Add a filter for the primary column, matching text starts with _*b_.
+   1. Add a filter for the primary column, matching text that starts with _*b_.
    1. Add this view and the table to any model-driven app.
    1. Save and publish all changes.
    1. Run the app.